Irritable Bowel Syndrome (IBS)Skip to the navigation

 - Anxiety or depression.

-- Sleeping problems (insomnia) not caused by symptoms of IBS.
+- Sleep problems (insomnia) not caused by symptoms of IBS.

 - Sexual problems, such as pain during sex or reduced sexual desire.

-- Heart palpitations (feeling like the heart skips a beat or is fluttering).
+- Heart palpitations.
+(You may feel like your heart skips a beat or is fluttering.)

-- Urinary symptoms (frequent or urgent need to urinate, trouble starting the urine stream, trouble emptying the bladder).
+- Urinary symptoms.
+(You may have a frequent or urgent need to urinate, trouble starting the urine stream, or trouble emptying your bladder.)

 Symptoms often occur after a meal, during stressful times, or during menstruation.